EZInput: A Cross-Environment Python Library for Easy UI Generation in Scientific Computing: Main

 The open-source nature under MIT license facilitates community development, with ongoing priorities including enhanced documentation, cross-environment testing, and integration patterns for common scientific Python frameworks (scikit-learn, scikit-image, PyTorch).
-By lowering barriers to creating accessible scientific tools, EZInput enables accessibility considerations to become standard practice rather than optional enhancements .
-This democratization of interface development parallels the democratization of algorithm access itself, expanding participation in computational science from both developer and user perspectives.
-As computational methods become increasingly central to scientific inquiry, tools that simultaneously address accessibility and reproducibility through unified architectural design provide valuable contributions to evolving computational research infrastructure.
+By lowering the effort of adding a usable interface, EZInput lets developers treat accessibility as a default step instead of an afterthought .

-\begin{manuscriptinfo} This manuscript was prepared using {R}$\chi$iv-Maker v1.18.2~\cite{saraiva_2025_rxivmaker}.
+\begin{manuscriptinfo} This manuscript was prepared using {R}$\chi$iv-Maker v1.22.1~\cite{saraiva_2025_rxivmaker}.
 This work is licensed under CC BY 4.0. \end{manuscriptinfo}

 \begin{code} The EZInput library is available at \url{https://github.com/HenriquesLab/EZInput}.
 All source code is under an MIT License.
 The ColabFold notebook adapted to use EZInput is available at \url{https://colab.research.google.com/github/IvanHCenalmor/ColabFold/blob/main/AlphaFold2.ipynb}.
 The NanoPyx library integrating EZInput is available at \url{https://github.com/HenriquesLab/NanoPyx}. \end{code}